 In 1968, some artists who had collaborated with the Instituto di Tella founded the Centro de Arte and Comunicación (CAyC), focused on conceptual art and cybernetic and systems-based art.
 From its inception, it was led by Jorge Glusberg, who gave it international visibility by inviting Spanish and Brazilian artists to collaborate, including: Víctor Grippo, Jacques Bedel, Luis Fernando Benedit, Alfredo Portillos, Clorindo Testa, Jorge Glusberg, Jerzy Grotowski, Jacques Bedel, Gregorio Dujovny, Carlos Ginsburg, Julio Teich, Horacio Zabala, Leopoldo Maler, Isidoro Valcárcel Medina, Julio Plaza and Regina Silveira.

-Archivo Lafuente holds over 100 items related to these centres including conferences from the Asociación Argentina de Críticos de Arte, advertising designs, correspondence, slides, catalogues, books, musical programmes, leaflets, photographs and graphic work, among others.
+Archivo Lafuente holds almost 1,000 items related to these centres including conferences from the Asociación Argentina de Críticos de Arte, advertising designs, correspondence, slides, catalogues, books, musical programmes, leaflets, photographs and graphic work, among others.